acageduser/DMA-Attack-Firmware-Customization/README.md

 #### Examples of High-Value Hardware:
 - **Servers:** Critical for hosting applications, databases, and sensitive information.
 Targeting these can lead to significant data breaches and disruptions.
 - **Network Routers and Switches:** Central to the infrastructure, compromising these can provide access to a vast amount of network traffic and control.
-- **Storage Arrays:** Often contain vast amounts of sensitive data, making them a prime target for attackers looking to exfiltrate information.
-- **Industrial Control Systems (ICS):** Essential for managing critical infrastructure like power plants and water systems.
-Compromising ICS can have severe consequences on public safety and services.
-- **Financial Transaction Systems:** Handling financial data and transactions, these systems are prime targets for theft and fraud.

 #### Examples of Low-Value Hardware:
 - **Printers:** Commonplace and often overlooked, making them ideal candidates for disguising high-value assets.
 - **Scanners:** Similar to printers, these are not typically seen as high-value targets but are prevalent in many environments.
-- **Fax Machines:** Although becoming obsolete, they still exist in some industries and can be used to mask more critical assets.
-- **IoT Devices:** Often considered low-value due to their specific and limited functionality, yet they are ubiquitous and can serve as effective disguises.
-- **Peripheral Devices:** Keyboards, mice, and other peripherals are rarely targeted but can be used to mask the presence of more critical hardware.

 ### Advantages of Hardware Obfuscation:
 - **Reduced Detection Risk:** By masking high-value assets, the chances of them being targeted are significantly reduced.